fabulous-dev/Fabulous/docs/views-elements.md

 | false -> (...)
 ```

-_Why don't we add an Fabulous wrapper for those?_
+_Why don't we add a Fabulous wrapper for those?_
 Doing so would only end up duplicating the existing methods and compel us to maintain these in sync with Xamarin.Forms.
-See https://github.com/fsprojects/Fabulous/pull/147 for more information
+See [Pull Request #147](https://github.com/fsprojects/Fabulous/pull/147) for more information

 See also: